 Our volunteers can advise eligible organisations on intellectual property, employment, property, tax, commercial/contract, insurance, insolvency, data protection, defamation, and company law.
 Our volunteers can also advise on amending or updating articles.

 What we can't help with

-Unfortunately our volunteers cannot help with criminal law, internal disputes between a charity and its trustees, or with specialist charity law matters.
+Unfortunately our volunteers cannot help with criminal law, immigration law, internal disputes between a charity and its trustees, complaints about a charity, or with specialist charity law matters.
 These include: choosing a not-for-profit structure, setting it up, or registering with the Charity Commission, but you may want to try another resource for such help (see: Resources and other sources of advice).